Wuchereria bancrofti

 Wuchereria bancrofti is a filarial (arthropod-borne) nematode (roundworm) that is the major cause of lymphatic filariasis.
 It is one of the three parasitic worms, together with Brugia malayi and B. timori, that infect the lymphatic system to cause lymphatic filariasis.
 These filarial worms are spread by a variety of mosquito vector species.
 W. bancrofti is the most prevalent of the three and affects over 120 million people, primarily in Central Africa and the Nile delta, South and Central America, the tropical regions of Asia including southern China, and the Pacific islands.
 If left untreated, the infection can develop into lymphatic filariasis.
 In rare conditions, it also causes tropical pulmonary eosinophilia.
-No vaccine is commercially available, but high rates of cure have been achieved with various antifilarial regimens and lymphatic filariasis is the target of the World Health Organization Global Program to Eliminate Lymphatic Filariasis with the aim to eradicate the disease as a public-health problem by 2020.
+No vaccine is commercially available, but high rates of cure have been achieved with various antifilarial regimens, and lymphatic filariasis is the target of the World Health Organization Global Program to Eliminate Lymphatic Filariasis with the aim to eradicate the disease as a public-health problem by 2020.
+This goal was not met.

 Morphology

 As a dioecious worm, W. bancrofti exhibits sexual dimorphism.
 The adult worm is long, cylindrical, slender, and smooth with rounded ends.
 It is white in colour and almost transparent.
 The body is quite delicate, making removing it from tissues difficult.
 It has a short cephalic or head region connected to the main body by a short neck, which appears as a constriction.
 Dark spots are dispersed nuclei throughout the body cavity, with no nuclei at the tail tip.
 Males and females can be differentiated by size and structure of their tail tips.
 The male worm is smaller, 40 mm long and 100 μm wide, and features a ventrally curved tail.
 The tip of the tail has 15 pairs of minute caudal papillae, the sensory organs.
 The anal region is an elaborate structure consisting of 12 pairs of papillae, of which eight are in front and four are behind the anus.
 In contrast, the female is 60 mm to 100 mm long and 300 μm wide, nearly three times larger in diameter than the male.
-Its tail gradually tapers and rounded at the tip.
+Its tail gradually tapers and is rounded at the tip.
 No additional sensory structures are seen.
 Its vulva lies towards the anterior region, about 0.25 mm from the head.
 Adult males and females are most often coiled together and are difficult to separate.
 Females are ovoviviparous and can produce thousands of juveniles known as microfilariae.

 The microfilaria is a miniature adult, and retains the egg membrane as a sheath, and is often considered an advanced embryo.
 It measures 280 μm long and 25 μm wide.
 It appears quite structureless in vivo, but histological staining makes its primitive gut, nerve ring, and muscles apparent.